josefs/meta-paper/paper.md

 The basic unit of a meta-repa program are values of the type `Expr a`, which represent expressions in the core language.
-For example, a simple numeric expression can be written using the standard Num
+For example, a simple numeric expression can be written using the standard `Num`
 instance:

 ~~~
-e :: Expr Int
+ex :: Expr Int
-e = 10*5+2
+ex = 10*5+2
 ~~~

 Functions are written as normal Haskell functions over `Expr`s.
 For